arasgungore/CMPE160-projects/CommunicationSimulation/README.md

 - double calculateMessageCost(int quantity, Customer customer, Customer other) for calculating the total amount to pay for talking.
-- double calculateNetworkCost(double amount) for calculating the total amount to pay for talking
+- double calculateNetworkCost(double amount) for calculating the total amount to pay for talking.
-- Getter and setter methods for talkingCharge, messageCost, networkCharge, discountRate
+- Getter and setter methods for talkingCharge, messageCost, networkCharge, discountRate.
 ```